App version: 0.1.0

 Does Net Price Include Loans and Interest?

 A college’s net price does not include student loans.
-It only includes grants and scholarships you don’t need to pay back.
+It only includes grants and scholarships that you don’t need to pay back.
 To cover the remaining amount, you might consider borrowing student loans.
 Make sure to submit the Free Application for Federal Student Aid (FAFSA) to put yourself in the running for federal grants, work-study, and student loans.
 As an undergraduate, you may be eligible for Direct unsubsidized and subsidized student loans.
-In the 2023-24 academic year, both loan types come with fixed interest rates of 5.50% and an origination fee of 1.057%.However, they also come with borrowing limits, which may be lower than what you need.
+For 2025, the Direct Subsidized and Direct Unsubsidized federal loans’ interest rate for undergraduates is 6.53%.
+However, they also come with borrowing limits, which may be lower than what you need.
 If you’ve maxed out your eligibility for federal loans and need additional funding, you could consider a private student loan.
-Shop around with banks, credit unions, and online lenders to find your best offer.
-Private student loan rates and terms will vary depending on the lender, your credit score, and other factors.
-If your credit improves after graduation, you might also consider refinancing your student loans for better rates.
-Learn more about how student loan refinancing works here.

 The Takeaway

 It’s easy to get overwhelmed when comparing the sticker prices of colleges, especially with today’s ever-increasing costs of tuition (we analyzed the cost of college over time here).
 Fortunately, the actual price you pay will probably be lower, thanks to financial aid.
 Instead of focusing on the sticker price, use a net price calculator to estimate your costs after grants and scholarships.
-Looking at net price can also help you compare colleges and decide which one would be the best fit for your finances.
+Looking at the net price can also help you compare colleges and decide which one would be the best fit for your finances.
+Explore refinancing options

 Frequently Asked Questions